 The Minoans, like the Hittites, shaped Bronze Age history in the Eastern Mediterranean.
 Who were they?
 Despite extensive research at palatial Minoan sites, many questions are yet to be answered.
 Learn what recent DNA studies have revealed about the ancestry of Crete’s great civilization >>

 “The Last Days of Hattusa” by Trevor Bryce originally appeared in the January/February 2005 issue of Archaeology Odyssey.
+The article was first republished in Bible History Daily on September 27, 2013.

 1. Jürgen Seeher, “Die Zerstörung der Stadt Hattusa” in Akten des IV.
 Internationalen Kongresses für Hethitologie Würzburg, 4.-8.
 Oktober 1999, StBoT 45, ed.
 Gernot Wilhelm (Wiesbaden: Harrassowitz, 2001).